ConradIrwin/self/README.md

 If you're using [pry](https://pryrepl.org), `gem install pry-self` and pry will automatically require thse `self` library on startup.

-If you're not using, `gem install self`.
+If you're not using pry, `gem install self`.

 If you're using Bundler add it to the development section of your Gemfile: